Archive for the ‘Uncategorized’ Category

-What the video lacks in detail introduces the possibility that ASCON could become a power to be reckoned with in the future.
+What the video lacks in detail introduces the possibility that ASCON and its 3D modeling kernel could increasingly become a power to be reckoned with in the future.

 Development of the C3D kernel began in 1995, and became the basis for ASCON’s KOMPAS-3D in 2000.
 The company continued to update the kernel, and last year launched it as a separate product for the CAD component market.
 It can handle several aspects of a CAD system, icluding 2D drawing and sketching, 3D hybrid and solid modeling, parametric constraints, and translation.

 The main feature of ASCON kernel is that it is comprehensive.
 The core of C3D combines just about everything necessary for developing engineering application software with modules that include: